Nordgaren/DS2S-META/README.md

 **[Lord Radai](https://github.com/LordRadai)** Author of the CE table used for this tool and good mentor

 # Change Log
+### Beta 0.0.0.7

+* Fixed bonfire unlock script no longer breaks Fire Keepers Dwelling Bonfire (Have to rest at it to unlock it)

+* Added Internals tab to display character equipment info and other

+* Bonfires tab works now kinda.
+Will make it nice looking later.

 ### Beta 0.0.0.6

 * Baby Jump DLL Compatability